 On a totally unrelated note, I absolutely love the cover design of this series.
 I know, I know.
 Don’t judge a book by its cover and all that.
 But, really, we all know that’s exactly what we do, and these covers really do catch my eye.

 New to the Amory Ames books?
-Check out the whole series on Amazon:
+Check out the whole series on Bookshop:

 In a recent interview, Ashley Weaver mentioned that Milo is a very